Channel Walled Quilts versus Baffle Boxed Quilts

 Key Features of Baffle Boxed Quilts:

-• Even Warmth Distribution: Baffle boxes ensure the fill stays in place, so the warmth is distributed evenly across the quilt.
+• Even Warmth Distribution: Baffle boxes have internal walls which allows the down to fill right upto the internal walls, so the warmth is distributed evenly across the quilt.

-• Loft and Volume: Baffle construction allows the quilt to have more loft, meaning it looks fluffier and provides better insulation.
+• Loft and Volume: Baffle construction allows the quilt the potential for a more evenly filled quilt, meaning it looks fluffier and provides better insulation.

 What is a Channel Walled Quilt?